 The principal feature of this nails is the high number of slag inclusions, in particular inside samples b and g.
 The number of the slag is in the order of hundreds.
 Specimen d has a homogeneous structure with relatively few inclusions, if compared to the previous samples.
 From the compositional point of view is registered the presence of P inside the metal in punctual areas of the sample, only inside the samples d and e seem that a major quantity of this element is present, in fact it was detected in 5/14 of the analyzed areas.
-The elements that compose the slag inclusions are Si, Al, P, K and Ca. The inclusions of the sample b have a low quantity of P with respect to the ones of the other specimen of this nail.
-The P concentration is around 0,5 wt%, when present, instead of the 1,2 wt % of the other samples.
+The elements that compose the slag inclusions are Si, Al, P, K and Ca. The inclusions of the sample b have a low quantity of P with respect to the ones of the 1,2 wt % of the other samples.
 At magnification from x500 and onwards, almost all the inclusions were characterized by the presence of different phases.